mingus-sessions/nsmls/README.md

 See nsmls -h for other options.

 Applications that have NSM support, should provide a xdg *.desktop file with the NSM keys[1] in it to be detected by nsmls.
 Nsmls checks for the X-NSM-Exec key.
 You can include your specific user settings in src/config/config.def.py.
-See CUSTOMIZATION.md for instructions about the config.def.py/ config.py files.
+See CUSTOMIZATION.md for instructions about the src/config/config.def.py file and the 'suckless setup'.

 **Support**

 The project is a personal project, which is released because it might be useful for others.
 License is GPLv2, feel free to maintain your own version.
 See the NOTICE file in that case.
 Contribute if possible.

-No support, feel free to report your issue though.
-Your issue is probably my issue as well.
+In general, don't expect support.
+Feel free to report your issue though.
+Your issue is probably my issue as well and ideally there will be no bugs.

 Users should help users.

 No support for .xinitrc / .xsessionrc / wayland related problems.